 In defining the theme of the online workshop—and of the PhD research on which it lays the foundations—it was fundamental to draw on other languages to understand the complexity of reality (Morin, 2020) and to build an interdisciplinary glossary.

 The theme is based on placing two keywords such as design and cooperation in critical dialogue, meaning “design” as culture and practice, highlighting its social mandate and ecological perspective (Maldonado, 2022; Papanek, 2019) and “cooperation” as a system of collective and immersive practices of “doing together.”
 According to the mutual aid paradigm proposed by Kropotkin, when hostile conditions occur, animal species do not develop competitive and individualistic attitudes, but it is cooperation, mutual aid, in fact, that is the driving force that allows the evolutionary process to develop in the biosphere.

 Starting from this theoretical premise, the purpose of the online workshop is to question the participants about the relationship between design research and practice and the cooperative and tinkering approach: can it be a strategic tool for systemic design?
 What methods and tools will be needed, and will these require a greater contribution from the other disciplines with which design has always (or not yet) interacted?

-It will be created as an interactive and rhizomatic space in which a hybrid learning-by-doing methodology will be adopted, which will be very useful for investigating in-depth new possibilities and practices of systemic design.
+The workshop is created as an interactive and rhizomatic space in which a hybrid learning-by-doing methodology might be adopted as a useful way to investigate in-depth new possibilities and practices of systemic design.